Every passion, every emotion, has its effect upon the mind. Every change of mind, however slight, has its effect upon the body.Hazrat Inayat Khan

 Now that you have experimented with both states, what’s your verdict?
 How did each emotional state feel?
 Was there a distinct difference between the two states?
 What role did your body play in helping you transform your state of mind?

 If you completed the experiment correctly you probably realized how small changes to your physiology can dramatically transform your state of mind.
 We actually make these shifts and changes all the time without even thinking about them.
-Maybe from this moment onwards we can do them proactively, consciously and with purpose.
+Maybe from this moment onward we can do them proactively, consciously and with purpose.

 Find Your Peak State